cybex-gmbh/transmorpher/README.md

 The `image-optimizer.php` configuration file specifies which optimizers should be used.
 Here you can configure options for each optimizer and add new or remove optimizers.

-For more information on adding custom optimizers check the documentation of the [Laravel Image Optimizer](https://github.com/spatie/laravel-image-optimizer#adding-your-own-optimizers) package.
+For more information on adding custom optimizers, check the documentation of the [Laravel Image Optimizer](https://github.com/spatie/laravel-image-optimizer#adding-your-own-optimizers) package.

 ### Video Transcoding